neurodebian/neurodebian/sphinx/spread.rst

 ---------------

 We are not on Facebook.
-But if you are a NeuroDebian user, contributor, or simply a fan you are more than welcome to follow us on identi.ca_ or join the `NeuroDebian group on LinkedIn`_.
+But if you are a NeuroDebian user, contributor, or simply a fan you are more than welcome to follow us on identi.ca_ or join the `NeuroDebian group on LinkedIn`_, put NeuroDebian in your circles on `Google+`_.

 .. _identi.ca: http://identi.ca/neurodebian
 .. _NeuroDebian group on LinkedIn: http://www.linkedin.com/groups?gid=3694689
+.. _Google+: http://

 Reference from your website
 ---------------------------